 If you have multiple checking and saving accounts at the same financial institution, the institution’s online banking platform can be one of your best friends.
 Most financial institutions’ online banking platforms will give you an overview of all the accounts you have with them, so you can easily keep track of how much you have in each account.

-Even better, many financial institutions now also have a mobile app that will also give you an overview of all your accounts.
+Even better, most credit unions and banks now also have a mobile app that will also give you an overview of all your accounts.
 This lets you keep track of your finances no matter where you are.

 Use a Spreadsheet or Budgeting App